 Sign in to Sumo Logic, if you’re not already signed in.
 Click your name on the left nav, and go to the Preferences page.

-Click + in the My Access Keys section.
+Click + Add Access Key in the My Access Keys section.

-Add a label for the access key, and click Generate Key.
+Add a label for the access key, and click Create Key.

 Sumo generates the ID and key.
 Copy them to a secure location, because they won’t be available again in the UI.
-Click Close.
+Click Done.

 Now that you have an access ID and key, you can download the collector package and install a collector.